Create-Technology-S4/.github/profile/README.md

 #### Presentation

 This was our first presentation with our client.
-This presentation was particularly important as this presenation servered mostly as means to both showcase our progress as well as receiving feedback on whether they liked our concept.
+This presentation was particularly important as this presentation served mostly as means to both showcase our progress and receiving feedback on whether they liked our concept.

 Along with a presentation, we showed our prototype and explained how and why we did user testing.

-Our physical prototype showcased our ideas to the client effectively and we were able to get invaluable feedback.
+Our physical prototype showcased our ideas to the client effectively, and we were able to get invaluable feedback.
 The client liked the direction we were going in which gave us the green light to expand on our ideas more.

 During this presentation, I had a more passive stance and participated during the questioning phased to clarify some things to our client such as how will users is able to control the images displayed through the projectors.

 #### Reflection

 This first sprint has proven to be a vastly different experience than the previous projects I worked on.
 This is primarily due to the nature of the project more than anything.
 Compared to the previous projects I worked on, I worked far more on research and testing rather than prototyping.
 After extensive research and testing, we have uncovered the effects of AI generated content on people's emotions and creativity.
 This first presentation went well and our client liked our idea.
-I was exited to move forward in this project.
+I was excited to move forward in this project.

 ### Sprint 2